daplayer/daplayer/README.md

 ## Living on the edge

-If you want to run an un-released version of DaPlayer, you are done with:
+If you want to run an un-released version of DaPlayer, make sure that you have [Yarn](https://yarnpkg.com/) installed and then, you are done with:

 ~~~
 $ git clone https://github.com/daplayer/daplayer
 $ cd daplayer
-$ npm install
+$ make install
-$ npm run rebuild
-$ npm start
+$ yarn start
 ~~~

 ## License